jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

   (k) affected communities; and
   (l) Māori of the region; and
   (m) the public in the region.
+(2) If consulting the Auckland Council, a regional land transport committee or Auckland Transport must consult both the governing body and each affected local board of the Council.

 ### 18A Consultation principles
-(1) In carrying out the consultation required under section 18, a regional transport committee or ARTA (as the case may require) must—
+(1) In carrying out the consultation required under section 18, a regional transport committee or Auckland Transport (as the case may require) must—
   (a) act in accordance with the consultation principles set out in section 82 of the Local Government Act 2002; and (b) use the special consultative procedure under sections 83, 87(2)(a), and 89 of the Local Government Act 2002.
-(2) A regional transport committee or ARTA complies with subsection (1) if the required consultation on the regional land transport programme is carried out in conjunction with the relevant regional council’s consultation on its long-term council community plan or its annual plan under the Local Government Act 2002.
+(2) A regional transport committee complies with subsection (1) if the required consultation on the regional land transport programme is carried out in conjunction with the relevant regional council's consultation on its long-term council community plan or its annual plan under the Local Government Act 2002.
+(3) Auckland Transport complies with subsection (1) if the required consultation on the regional land transport programme is carried out in conjunction with the Auckland Council's consultation on its long-term council community plan or its annual plan under the Local Government Act 2002.
-(3) When consulting under section 18 and this section with respect to its regional land transport programme, ARTA need not consult any organisation or person referred to in section 18 about any activity or combination of activities in its regional land transport programme if an Auckland local authority has already consulted that organisation or person about the activity or combination of activities in the course of preparing that local authority’s current long-term council community plan or annual plan in accordance with the Local Government Act 2002.
+(4) Auckland Transport is not required to consult, under section 18 and this section, any organisation or person referred to in section 18 if the Auckland Council has already consulted the organisation or person—
+  (a) in the course of preparing the Council's current long-term council community plan or annual plan; and (b) in accordance with the Local Government Act 2002.

 ### 18B Process for approving regional land transport programmes prepared by regional transport committees
 (1) A regional transport committee that has prepared a regional land transport programme on behalf of a regional council must, after it has consulted under sections 18 and 18A, lodge the regional land transport programme with the regional council.